The Manipulation That Doesn't Feel Like One

 The food on your plate shapes your body.
 Everybody accepts this.
 So why do we pretend that the information we consume every morning works any differently?

 One Federal Reserve dataset.
 Two completely different economic realities in the American press within 48 hours.
-The gap isn't the data — it's the vocabulary wrapped around it.
+The gap isn't the data.
+It's the vocabulary wrapped around it.

 Most people searching for news without bias end up on an app that counts sources.
-Source balance and language neutrality are two different problems — and the market is only solving one.
+Source balance and language neutrality are two different problems, and the market is only solving one.

 The AI in your news app knows you're anxious.
 It knows your reading patterns, your political leanings, what makes you afraid.
 And it uses all of it to decide what to show you next.